fabiant7t/ttunnel/README.md

 When you are done, a configuration file will be created in `~/.ttunnel/tunnels/<name>.json`.
 Copy this file to the same location on the client.

-Remember that you'll need the appropriate `~/.ttunnel/rootCA.crt` file if you're using a custom CA.

 #### Start the client